kutay-ugurlu/583-Project/README.md

 * After MELD Raw data is replaced with the one provided in the link above, one can find MP4 and WAV files.
 One may also reproduce the WAV files by running [MP4_to_WAV.py](https://github.com/kutay-ugurlu/Analysis-of-Deep-MLP-SER/blob/master/data/MELDRaw/test_data/output_repeated_splits_test/mp4_to_wav.py) which requires [FFMPEG](https://www.ffmpeg.org/).
 ### Feature generation
 * After WAV files are created, run [feat_extract.py](https://github.com/kutay-ugurlu/Analysis-of-Deep-MLP-SER/blob/master/data/MELDRaw/test_data/output_repeated_splits_test/WAVs/feat_extract.py) to get the features in numpy files.
+* <ins>NOTE</ins>: After I cloned the repository, the owner of the original repository added feature extraction code to the repository.
+The feature extraction code here is developed by me and there might be some differences in the implementation with the original code.
 ### Label generation
 * Run [read_csv.ipynb](https://github.com/kutay-ugurlu/Analysis-of-Deep-MLP-SER/blob/master/data/MELDRaw/read_csv.ipynb) to generate labels.
 ### Model training and testing